genepi/imputationserver/docs/docker.md

 # Michigan Imputation Server (MIS) on Docker

-This tutorial sets up the Michigan Imputation Server on [Docker](https://www.docker.com/).
+This tutorial starts Michigan Imputation Server on [Docker](https://www.docker.com/).
 To impute against the [HRC](http://www.haplotype-reference-consortium.org) reference panel, please use the official instance of the [Michigan Imputation Server](https://imputationserver.sph.umich.edu).

 ## License